nus-cs2103/website-base/admin/tp-timeline.md

 * **Learning outcome**: Able to tweak the product/project plan to match the available time/resources.{{ bullet_target_green }}
 * **Product goal**: Implement <popover content="i.e., _almost_ complete implementation of the feature, even if not fully polished">fully-fledged</popover> versions of _all_ the features intended for final release.
 * **Strategy**: Add features based on priority, while maintaining a working product.
-It is OK if the features are slightly rough around the edges, as the next iteration can still tweak them features.
+It is OK if the features are rough around the edges, as they can be tweaked in the next iteration.
 </div>